00x71/00x71.github.io/_posts/2022-02-1-PEN300-(OSEP)-Notes.md

 ```

-# Bypass AMSI
+# Bypass Antimalware Scan Interface (AMSI)

-Using one of the bypasses from `amsi.fail` which is detected:
+Using one of the bypasses from `https://amsi.fail` which is detected:

 ```powershell